-STEP 1: Identify available dates and times for the type of matter that you want to calendar by referring to the calendar posted in the hallway adjacent to the courtroom, on the Court’s website, or by calling the Bankruptcy Court’s toll free general information number at (855) 460-9641 and selecting the menu options necessary to direct you to the calendaring information for Judge Neiter.
+STEP 1: Identify available dates and times for the type of matter that you want to calendar by referring to the calendar posted on the Court’s website <http://www.cacb.uscourts.gov/judges/self-calendaring/neiter-r> or by calling the Bankruptcy Court’s general information number at (213) 894-3118 and selecting the menu options necessary to direct you to the calendaring information for Judge Neiter.

 PLEASE NOTE that calendar dates are subject to periodic revisions.
-Accordingly, verify that you are referring to a current version of the Judge’s monthly calendar.
+Verify that you are referring to a current version of the Judge’s monthly calendar.

 PLEASE NOTE the following:

-By choosing a date for a relief from stay hearing that is more than 30 days from the date you file your motion, you are deemed to have waived the time limits of 11 U.S.C. § 362(e).
+(1) Motion for relief from the automatic stay: Movant must provide notice in accordance with the Official Form (series 4001).
+By choosing a date for a relief from stay hearing that is more than 30 days from the date you file your motion, Movant is deemed to have waived the time limits of 11 U.S.C. § 362(e).

-By choosing a date for a hearing on a motion to dismiss or convert under 11 U.S.C. § 1112 that is more than 30 days from the date you file your motion, you are deemed to have waived the time limits of 11 U.S.C. § 1112(b)(3).
+(2) Motion to dismiss or convert under 11 U.S.C. § 1112: By choosing a date for a hearing on a that is more than 30 days from the date of the filing of the motion, movant is deemed to have waived the time limits of 11 U.S.C. § 1112(b)(3).